Just Neighbors

-Just Neighbors is a 1919 American short comedy film featuring Harold Lloyd.
-Prints of the film survive in the film archives at George Eastman House, the UCLA Film and Television Archive, Filmoteca Española and the National Film, Television and Sound Archives of Canada.
+Just Neighbors is a 1919 American silent short comedy film featuring Harold Lloyd.
+Prints of the film survive in the film archives at George Eastman House, the UCLA Film and Television Archive, Filmoteca Española, and Library and Archives Canada.

 Plot

 Harold and Snub are friendly neighbors who have adjoining backyards.
-Harold's good-natured attempt to help Snub build a chicken coop in his backyard leads a series of destructive mishaps.
+Harold's good-natured attempt to help Snub build a chicken coop in his backyard leads to a series of destructive mishaps.
 They culminate in the two men fighting even though they are separated by a fence.
 Their friendship is restored when Snub's toddler daughter, who has wandered into a busy street, is rescued.